stillpixel/image-organizer/README.md

 - **Dynamic taxonomy filter bar**
   Accessible button bar with active-state management and ARIA properties.

+- **Client-side text search (title & description)**
+  Built-in search box to filter images by title, caption, and description text.

+- **One-click alt-text copy**
+  Copy the image’s alt text to the clipboard by clicking the alt text or the copy icon in the modal.

 - **AJAX pagination (“Load More”)**
   Load images in batches for a faster, lighter gallery.